Kerwin-Buijsman/workshop-RU-2024/README.md

-# Data Science Workshop: Predict Failing Cable Connection
+# Data Science Workshop: Predict Failing Cable Joints

 ### What is this workshop about?
-Let's try to predict which cable connections ('Moffen') are most likely to fail.
+Let's try to predict which cable joints ('Moffen') are most likely to fail.
 This can be used to perform *preventive maintainance*.

 In this hands-on workshop you will experience all facets of a Data Science project: from dataset to model.